 Pays costs for repair and replacement of original car parts post an accident involving the insured damaged leased vehicle.

 Pays damages to uninsured/underinsured motorist that meets with an accident with a leased car.
-It may also cover victims of hit-and-run cases.

 At times, car lessors require drivers to buy more liability coverage than what is prescribed by states.
 It can increase premium substantially.

 If you are leasing your car to other drivers then it is vital that your insurance company knows about it.
 While there might not be any change in premium, insurers may look to other risk assessment factors such as who is going to be the primary driver of your car.